x0xr00t/sl0ppy-kaliFix/README.md

 * downgrade

 # note:
-this not fixes all issues, just most common issues for updating upgrading issues.!!
+this not fixes all issues, just most common issues for updating/upgrading issues.!!